faatima-aamir/geoportal/README.md

 WMS and WFS layers must be published and accessible

-Layers are connected to the OpenLayers map via service URLs
+Layers are connected to the Leaflte map via service URLs

 ## 🖼️ Screenshots
 Homepage: